mwvgroup/Surface-Brightness/README.md

 * check_file_key: When the script needs to perform photometry on a check file, it will use the file path of the primary .fits file, but replace file_key with the string check_file_key

 * flux_conv: A conversion factor from pixel count to flux.
-This value is given [here] (http://asd.gsfc.nasa.gov/archive/galex/FAQ/counts_background.html).
+This value is given [here] and is different for far and near UV. (http://asd.gsfc.nasa.gov/archive/galex/FAQ/counts_background.html).

+*Next to the comment '#Plot Title' change the title of the output plot to describe data in either the NUV or FUV.